-distributed solar.
-While we do not suggest that these policies provide a complete picture of utility-related state climate and clean energy policies, we believe that, put together, they can provide an informative measure of a state's overall policy environment (Trachtman 2020a).
+Our measurement of state-level policy relies on measures of policy stringency along four policy dimensions: RPSs, cap and trade, energy efficiency, and distributed solar.
+While we do not suggest that these policies provide a complete picture of utility-related state climate and clean energy policies, we believe that, put together, they can provide an informative measure of a state's overall policy environment.
 In this vein, rather than include separate variables measuring regulatory stringency on each policy dimension, we scale the policies to one utility clean energy policy score in order to explore how utilities respond broadly to their policy environments-versus any one specific policy.

 We use principal component analysis to generate the utility clean energy policy score.
-The first principal component explains 64 percent of total variation in the four policy variables.8 In addition, as demonstrated in the Appendix (A.1), measures of policy strength in each policy area (for instance, stricter RPS requirements, greater energy efficiency expenditures, etc.) load positively onto the first principal component, suggesting it can be interpreted to represent the stringency of state policy environments.
+The first principal component explains 64 percent of total variation in the four policy variables.11 In addition, as demonstrated in the Appendix (A.1), measures of policy strength in each policy area (for instance, stricter RPS requirements, greater energy efficiency expenditures, etc.) load positively onto the first principal component, suggesting it can be interpreted to represent the stringency of state policy environments.
 Appendix Figure A1 demonstrates that, as expected, liberal-leaning states in the West and Northeast score high, while conservative-leaning states in the South, Midwest, and Mountain West score low.

 Measuring state-level political environments is more straightforward.
-In this case, we are able to measure the position of state governments directly by recording whether state attorneys general participated in West Virginia v.
+In this case, we are able to measure the positions of state governments directly by recording whether state attorneys general participated in West Virginia v.
 EPA either in support or opposition to the CPP.
 We measure state participation on a scale from -1 to 1, with -1 representing opposition, 0 non-participation, and 1 support for the CPP.
 Overall, 27 states challenged the CPP and 18 states supported it.
 In addition, we measure the political lean of a state's electorate by recording Democratic vote share in the 2016 Presidential election.

 Our outcome is at the utility level, but key explanatory variables are measured at the state level.
 A complication in matching state-level variables to utilities is that many utilities in the sample provided electric service or owned generation in multiple states.
-For these utilities, we generated state-level variables by calculating weighted averages of electricity service and generation assets across states.9
+For these utilities, we generated state-level variables by calculating weighted averages of electricity service and